MMaitland1/City-Hive_MySMS-Messenger/MySMSMessenger/Ruby-MySmsMessenger/README.md

 - **Isolation**: Each service (e.g., backend API, MongoDB) runs in its container, isolated from others.
 This makes it easier to manage dependencies and avoid conflicts.
 - **Simplified Deployment**: With Docker, you can easily deploy MySMS Messenger to cloud environments or local servers without worrying about configuration differences between environments.

----

-Great!
-Let's move on to the next two topics:

----

 ### 6. **Project Structure (Backend)**